 - References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies.
-In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document. - 3GPP TS 23.002: "Network Architecture".
-[1] CCITT Recommendation E.164: "Numbering plan for the ISDN era".
-[2] CCITT Recommendation Q.65: "Methodology - Stage 2 of the method for the characterisation of [3] services supported by an ISDN".
-ITU Recommendation I.130: "Method for the characterization of telecommunication services [4] supported by an ISDN and network capabilities of an ISDN".
-Void.
-[5] [6] Void.
+In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

+Release as the present document. ne present document.
+[1] 3GPP TS 23.002: "Network Architecture".
+[2] CCITT Recommendation E.164: "Numbering plan for the ISDN era".
+[3] CCITT Recommendation Q.65: "Methodology - Stage 2 of the method for the characterisation of services supported by an ISDN".
+[4] ITU Recommendation I.130: "Method for the characterization of telecommunication services supported by an ISDN and network capabilities of an ISDN".
+[5] Void.
+[6] Void.
 [7] 3GPP TS 23.221: "Architectural Requirements".
-3GPP TS 22.228: "Service requirements for the IP multimedia core network subsystem".
-[8] [9] 3GPP TS 23.207: "End-to-end QoS concept and architecture".
+[8] 3GPP TS 22.228: "Service requirements for the IP multimedia core network subsystem".
+[9] 3GPP TS 23.207: "End-to-end QoS concept and architecture".
 [10] Void.
 [10a] 3GPP TS 24.229: "IP Multimedia Call Control based on SIP and SDP; Stage 3".
+[11] Void.

-Void.
-[11] - [11a] 3GPP TS 29.207: "Policy control over Go interface". - [12] IETF RFC 3261: "SIP: Session Initiation Protocol". - [13] IETF RFC 3986: "Uniform Resource Identifiers (URI): Generic Syntax". - [14] IETF RFC 4282: "The Network Access Identifier".
+IETF RFC 3986: "Uniform Resource Identifiers (URI): Generic Syntax".